seljukgulcan/turkish-lemmatizer-disambiguation/docs/review5.md

 #### Rule Based Methods

 This approach uses a set of hand written rules for expression recognition and morphological disambiguation.
 Oflazer and Kuruoz's (1) study is reported to be first work on the field.
+Authors state that they formed about 250 rules and the method halved the ambiguity a lexical functional grammar parser.

 #### Statistical Methods

-Below are some machine learning based methods that utilized labeled datasets.
+Below are some machine learning based methods that utilize labeled datasets.

 ##### Hidden Markov Models

-Hidden Markov Models (HMM) try to find a sequence of morphological parse such that it maximazes posterior probability of the sequence given the sentence.
-To make calculations easier, they utilize some markov assumptions.
+Hidden Markov Models (HMM) try to find a sequence of morphological parse such that it maximizes posterior probability of the sequence given the sentence.
+To make calculations easier, they utilize some markov assumptions such as morphological parse of a word depends on only parses of previous two words.

 ##### Discriminative Methods

 Here, authors mention *Morphological Disambiguation of Turkish Text with Perceptron Algorithm* (2) paper that we have [reviewed](review1.html) earlier.
 What they propose is basically a perceptron model with 23 hand-crafted features.
 This work can regarded as one of the first neural network related studies in this field.

+Lastly, the chapter mentions popular datasets used in the literature.

 ------